MollyZhang/NLP_2016_US_Presidential_Debate/README.md

 # NLP_2016_US_Presidential_Debate
 Natural Language Processing and Deep Learning of 2016 Presidential Debate Transcripts In particular, automatically generate Trump or Hillary debate speech.
-Data download from [kaggle](https://www.kaggle.com/mrisdal/2016-us-presidential-debates), the data is essential text transcript of the first two presendential debate.
+Data download from [kaggle](https://www.kaggle.com/mrisdal/2016-us-presidential-debates), the data is essential text transcript of the first two presendential debates.

 ## Some example result from best model so far (1.09 cross entropy loss):